arcturo/library/coffeescript/chapters/06_applications.md

     </body>
     </html>

 When the page loads, our *DOMContentLoaded* event callback is requiring the `app.coffee` script (which is automatically compiled), and invoking our `init()` function.
 That's all there is to it, we've got CommonJS modules up and running, as well as a HTTP server and CoffeeScript compiler.
 If, say, we wanted to include a module, it's just a case of calling `require()`.
+Let's create a new class, `User`, and reference it from `app.coffee`:

 <span class="csscript"></span>

-    # models/user.coffee
+    # app/models/user.coffee
     module.exports = class User
       constructor: (@name) ->

-    # app.coffee
+    # app/app.coffee
     User = require("models/user")

 ##JavaScript templates